beachmachine/django-changeset/README.rst

 Currently, Django 1.8 (Python 2.7, Python 3.3+) and Django 1.9 (Python 2.7, Python 3.4+) are supported.

-Detailed documentation is in the "docs" directory.
+Detailed documentation is in the docs subdirectory (see :file:`./docs/index.rst`).

 Quick start
 -----------